pragmagrid/docs/nsf-nsfc/info.md

 				 "source" => "us-chinasoftwareworkshop.wordpress.2014-08-06.xml",
 				 "no_fetch_images" => false, "assets_folder" => "assets" })'

-     The conversion failes on non-latin characters
+     The conversion fails because of chinese characters in xml file

 + Method 2: use **exitwp**